Frequently Asked Questions

 What is the Integrated Renewal Program?

 The Integrated Renewal Program is a business process transformation and system implementation program that will leverage the industry-leading enterprise solution Workday to replace our current core administrative systems with a new integrated, user friendly, mobile-enabled platform.
-The Integrated Renewal Program enables UBC’s administrative services to align with its excellence in teaching, research, and practice.
-The Integrated Renewal Program unites three previously independent renewal programs, formerly known as Student Academic Systems Initiative (SASI), Procurement Modernization, and the HR/Finance Renewal Program.
+This change will support UBC’s learning, research and working environment.

 How will our current business processes change when we implement Workday?